 Why is that a good thing?
 Why be good?
-Generally, the people who ask that are these types of people who are trying to get ahead.
+Generally, the people who ask that are these types of people who are like trying to just get ahead.
 They just want to get ahead.
 More money, more bitches, more cars; they want to get ahead, whatever it takes.
 They’ll do it.
 They’re like, “Why should I be a good person?”
 Well, this isn’t supposed to motivate you to be a good person, but from a science perspective, the reason is because a good person will raise a happy family, and a happy family is the key to all the good stuff.

 You could beat your kids, I guess, and force them into slavery of some kind, and they’ll probably get knocked up and have more kids, right?
 I guess you can perpetuate the cycle of red in tooth and claw.
 I mean, you could be raised in a society like this and still have babies.
 But life is so much better, and the science has proven you’ll live a longer life if you have love in your life.
 You’ll live a longer life, and a more meaningful, fulfilled life because you have lots of positive emotions instead of all that stress cortisol in your system eating away like acid, and if you’ve got love and happiness in your family situation among your loved ones.

 This is, from the scientific perspective, why we have virtue.
 From an individualist perspective, you won’t get any of your emotional needs met without it.
 You’ll always just be empty.
-Think about life that has lived to pursue the vices.
+Think of a life that is lived to pursue the vices.
 That’s what actually a lot of guys who turn to pick-up stuff want.
 They’re like, “Make me more bad.
 I want to be the bad boy.
 Make me more bad.
 How do I swear more?
 How do I do all this other stuff more?
 I want to be a bad guy.”
 Okay, well, yeah, especially for night clubs and shit like that.
 You’ll be sexier, but you’re moving in this direction.
 You’re focusing excessively on yourself.

 And maybe they were never actually good; they just sucked at being bad.
 So, they’re bad people who needed to learn how to be better at being bad.
 So, they were always self-centered.
 They just sucked at it.
 Now, you made them better devils.
 The research shows they actually can’t love, so maybe I should just give up.
 But I’m hoping that some of them, most of them are not actual psychopaths, it’s a pretty small part of the population, but they’re just naive.
-They don’t have the virtue of prudence, and so now, I have pulled back the veil and shown you what your life will be like pursuing the vices. you’ll be an empty one and a short one, generally, shorter one.
+They don’t have the virtue of prudence, and so now, I have pulled back the veil and shown you what your life will be like pursuing the vices.
+You’ll be an empty one and a short one, generally, shorter one.
 You might still have a long evil life.

 And you could have a short amazing life or a long amazing life.
 Either way, it’s going to be fucking amazing if you have love in it, full of love, full of goodness.
 And many of us struggle because of this, right?
 Because of some shit that happened to us when we were kids.
 But many of us struggle because we think that we won’t be happy unless we have some baller life.
-That’s probably the main benefit guys are looking for from a sales page, a PUA sales page, a baller life, the [INAUDIBLE 01:40:22] life; bitches, and boats, and planes, and booze, and fancy clothes.
+That’s probably the main benefit guys are looking for from a sales page, a PUA sales page, a baller life, the Dan Bilzerian life; bitches, and boats, and planes, and booze, and fancy clothes.
 I don’t know, lots of people kissing your ass.
 That’s what you’re all looking for.

 I know that’s what people took away from that movie Crazy Rich Asians, a lot of them, drooling over that big house.
 Imagine if I were that rich, like you’re flying a suite on an airplane, ‘then life would be great’.
 No, you motherfucker, no. Life is great when you are virtuous.
 That’s what the philosophers have been saying for thousands of years.
 Now, of course, you can enter the fray and debate.
 That’s also what we’ve been doing for thousands of years.
 Unfortunately, in the past 20 years, that debate has stopped.
 The debate now is there is no good or evil, or right or wrong, or bad, and all this shit, it’s whatever you take it.
 So, don’t judge anyone.
 Don’t judge the psychopath.
 You don’t know what they’re… Of course, they do judge.
 I judge a lot, but it’s not up for debate.

 So now, at least if we debate it, you’re on the right track.
-I propose to you that virtue is scientifically-proven, even just from logic, from what we know already from the science, to be beneficial in a great way to you as an individual and to your genes, your [INAUDIBLE 01:41:54].
+I propose to you that virtue is scientifically-proven, even just from logic, from what we know already from the science, to be beneficial in a great way to you as an individual and to your genes, your progeny.
 And to think again about, “Do you want to lead a life where you kick ass in the middle and then you die alone, or surrounded by people who don’t actually love you, but are just there because they’re like that Anna Nicole Smith scenario, I just use her as a funny example, waiting for you to die, or to have love, or even more, to have flourishing to prevent this from passing down to another generation?